 - Remove the chilled 'sponge' from the containers.
 Place one sponge on top of the other and cut into even-sized pieces.

 - Using a fork, dip a sponge into the chocolate (dip all sides except one) then quickly dip into the coconut and set aside.
 Repeat for the remaining sponge cakes.

 - Separate the iced sponge cakes into 2 groups.
 Spread raspberry chia jam on the plain side of one group of sponge cakes.
 Spread cashew cream on the plain side of the other half of sponge cakes.
 Sandwich together a sponge with jam and a sponge with cream.

-Tip 2: A quicker way to coat and decorate the lamingtons is to spread the jam and cream on the sponge slabs at step 7.
+Tip 2: A quicker way to coat and decorate the lamingtons is to spread the jam and cream on the sponge slabs in Step 1 of 'To assemble'.
 Then sandwich the slabs together, cut them into pieces then dip each 'sandwich' in chocolate and coconut.